TZstatsADS/fall2022-project4-prj4-group6/README.md

   A2 proposes an in-processing method that modifies the cost functions/constraints, adding constraints to the loss function so that the algorithm can take fairness into account.
 A7 introduces a way to select features in a more fair way by considering attributes’ marginal accuracy and discrimination coefficients.

   Based on the results, we conclude that between the two methods, the feature selection approach does a better job of increasing accuracy and lowering the calibration.
-In addition, With similar accuracy scores, S-SVM is more promising regarding trade-off accuracy and fairness considerations.
+In addition, with similar accuracy scores, S-SVM is more promising regarding trade-off accuracy and fairness considerations.

 **Contribution statement**: